lucasfelixgit/JavaNinjaBasics/README.md

 # Java Ninja Basics 🥷☕#
-- All packages could be find in /src.
+- All packages are located inside the /src directory.